iivanoo/covid-apps-observer/data/data_uk/reports/resources/uk.ac.shef.oak.pheactiveten___5.0.5/report.md

 > It's great to be reminded just how active you really are!
 So you can up your game.<br> :date: __2021-01-19 20:14:49__

-> After the update I eventually got the app to work by repeatedly re- downloading, but after 3 days it has failed again.
-We should be given the option of using the original app, which worked well.
-My phone is a Samsung Galaxy S6.<br> :date: __2021-01-16 12:39:05__

-> I really like this app.
-Clear and easy to use, it helps me keep track of puppy walking!
-But since updating, I have no record of my walks since 12th Jan which is annoying.
-I hope u can fix it.<br> :date: __2021-01-16 09:25:59__

-> Easy to use and mildly addictive!But it has stopped working after the update and hasn't recorded my walks this week; very demotivating.<br> :date: __2021-01-15 21:37:26__

-> Very Good & Easy to use At least it was until it stopped recording<br> :date: __2021-01-15 14:43:36__

-> It's very useful app.
-It's encouraging me to walk<br> :date: __2021-01-15 13:00:00__

 #### 3-star reviews